-SENIOR COMPOSITION

-English III Level: 12 Credit: 0.5 This college bound course is designed for students who wish to improve their critical thinking skills and reading and writing strategies for the heavier demands of college coursework.
+SENIOR COMPOSITION Course # 01621 Prereq: Pass both semesters of English III Level: 12 Credit: 0.5 This college bound course is designed for students who wish to improve their critical thinking skills and reading and writing strategies for the heavier demands of college coursework.
 The topics covered will be literary analysis, reading for the research paper, vocabulary development, and textbook reading strategies.
 Students will read self-selected novels from a college-bound list.